moguzozcan/moguzozcan.github.io/_posts/2018-02-27-Finding-Similar-Items-Notes-From-MMDS.md

 Similarity of Documents
 The aspect of similarity we are looking at here is character-level similarity, not “similar meaning,” which requires us to examine the words in the documents and their uses.

-Some examples of near-neighbor searuchPlagiarism, Mirror Pages, Articles from the Same Source
+Some examples of near-neighbor search Plagiarism, Mirror Pages, Articles from the Same Source

 Collaborative Filtering as a Similar-Sets Problem
 A process whereby we recommend to users items that were liked by other users who have exhibited similar tastes.